w3c/wot-thing-description/README.md

-# Specification 'wot-thing-description'
+# Specification 'Web of Things (WoT) Thing Description'

-This is the repository for wot-thing-description.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+Each commit here will sync it to the master, which will expose the content to http://w3c.github.io/wot-thing-description/.

+To make contributions, please provide pull-requests to the html file, see [github help](https://help.github.com/articles/using-pull-requests/).